Search Commands

 AND

-When you are interested only in outcomes containing both words.
+If you are only interested in results that contain both words.

 Example: important AND meeting